burgdev/imgora/examples/README.md

-# Pymagor Examples
+# Imgora Examples

-This directory contains example scripts and sample images to demonstrate how to use the pymagor CLI.
+This directory contains example scripts and sample images to demonstrate how to use the imgora CLI.

 ## Sample Images